 Asset-based thinking and practice

 Asset Based Community Development and asset-based approaches have been around for many years, locally, nationally, and globally.
-This page showcases the wide and broad ranging examples of asset-based thinking, approaches and models.
+We not only fund the proliferation of the ABCD model in Leeds but a number of Asset-Based projects.
+This page showcases some of the wide and broad ranging examples of asset-based thinking, approaches and models.

 Active Leeds